Maharashtra coop dept directs housing societies to draft pet policy; BMC releases 2025 guidelines

 Pet policy for society

-While the policy is intended to protect the rights of those without pets, it should be drafted in compliance with the Animal Welfare Board of India (AWBI) Guidelines, 2015.
-The policy should ensure that rights of pets and their owners are protected and the pet owner takes responsibility to not create problems for fellow neighbours.
-This article outlines 2015 guidelines concerning pets, street dogs, their caregivers, and the Resident Welfare Associations and Apartment Owners Associations.
+While the policy is intended to protect the rights of those without pets, it is drafted in compliance with the Animal Welfare Board of India (AWBI) Guidelines, 2015.
+The BMC policy ensures that rights of pets and their owners are protected and the pet owner takes responsibility to not create problems for fellow neighbours.

 Based on the Animal Welfare Board of India (AWBI) Guidelines, 2015, mentioned are the recommendations for the various stakeholders of the pet policy.